DeyaaMuhammad/PICR/README.md

 # PIPE INSPECTION AND CLEANING ROBOT
-Piep Line Inspection and Cleaning Robot Labview Software
+Pipe Line Inspection and Cleaning Robot Labview Software

 # What Are You Controlling?
 A robot that has the ability of achieving a non-destructive in-line pipeline inspection and maintenance.